haaabla/petition/README.md

 <h2>Challenge</h2>

-One week to create a petition of your choosing
+One week to create a petition of your choice

 <h2>Under the Hood</h2>